rmahathi/nasscom-soc-design-and-planning/README.md

 <br>

-Foundry IPs are pre-designed and pre-verified blocks provided by semiconductor foundries to assist in chip design.
-These include essential components like analog-to-digital converters (ADCs), digital-to-analog converters (DACs), PLLs (Phase-Locked Loops), SRAM blocks, and I/O interfaces such as GPIO and communication ports.
-They are optimized for the foundry's process technology, ensuring compatibility and performance.
-By using these IPs, designers can save time and effort, focusing on the custom logic of the System-on-Chip (SoC) while leveraging proven and reliable building blocks for critical functionalities.
+Foundry IPs are pre-designed and pre-verified blocks provided by semiconductor foundries to streamline chip design.
+These include critical components such as analog-to-digital converters (ADCs), digital-to-analog converters (DACs), SRAM, GPIO interfaces, and Phase-Locked Loops (PLLs).

+For example, the PLL is a crucial IP block in chip design.
+Its primary function is to take an input clock signal (which may be of lower frequency) and generate a stable output clock signal at a higher frequency, phase-locked to the input.
+This is essential for processors to operate at their required high-frequency clock rates while maintaining synchronization with the input clock source.

+By using foundry IPs, designers save time and effort, leveraging proven and reliable building blocks optimized for the foundry's process technology.

 </details>